NullVoxPopuli/ember-resources/DOCS.md

 </details>

 Up until now, all we've needed in the template for these clocks to work is to have `{{clock}}` in our template.
-But becasue we now need to pass data to a function, we need to invoke that function.
+But because we now need to pass data to a function, we need to invoke that function.
 The `resourceFactory` utility handles some framework-wiring so that the `Clock` function can immediately invoke the `resource` function.

 ```hbs
 {{ (Clock 'en-GB') }}